 A common interpretation of the VHE emission is that these are synchrotron photons which are inverse-Compton up-scattered to the VHE band by the same population of electrons \citep[the one-zone synchrotron self-Compton (SSC) scenario, e.g.,][]{MeszarosReesPapathanassiou_94,ChiangDermer99,SariEsin01}.
-The observational picture, namely hard (spectral) photon indices extending up to energies of 10~TeV (see \refsec\ref{sec:obs_picture}), raise problems with this interpretation due to the spectral softening by the Klein-Nishina effects in the cross-section (see \refsec\ref{sec:SSC}).
+The observational picture, namely hard (spectral) photon indices extending up to energies of 10~TeV (see \refsec\ref{sec:obs_picture}), raises problems with this interpretation due to the spectral softening by the Klein-Nishina effects in the cross-section (see \refsec\ref{sec:SSC}).

-Besides the simple SSC interpretation, a variety of other mechanisms has been proposed, which are departing from the single zone approximation to multi-zone models.
-This includes for example multiple/decaying magnetic fields \citep[e.g.][]{KhangulyanEtAl_clumpyB_21,KhangulyanEtAl_2zoneSSC_23,GroseljEtAl2022,Vanthieghem_Micro_20}, external Compton scenarios \citep{2018ApJ...854...60M,ZhangPetropoulou_190114C_ecternalIC20,2021ApJ...908L..36Z,2022ApJ...932...80Y}, a reverse shock component \citep[e.g.][]{Zhang_reverseShockproton_23}, structured jets \citep[e.g.][]{GillGranot,SatoEtAl,OConnor_structuredjet_221009_23}, a significant role of the precursor \citep{Vanthieghem_Micro_20} and far upstream regions \citep{Beloborodov_pairloading_02,Derishev_pairbalance16}, as well as cascades along the propagation to Earth \citep[e.g.][]{Das_intergalCasc_221009_23}.
-We highlight that many of these ideas require new parameters, that could be hard to justify by the current quality of the observational data.
+Besides the simple SSC interpretation, a variety of other mechanisms have been proposed, departing from the single-zone approximation to multi-zone models.
+This includes for example multiple/decaying magnetic fields \citep[e.g.,][]{Vanthieghem_Micro_20,KhangulyanEtAl_clumpyB_21,KhangulyanEtAl_2zoneSSC_23,GroseljEtAl2022}, external Compton scenarios \citep{2018ApJ...854...60M,ZhangPetropoulou_190114C_ecternalIC20,2021ApJ...908L..36Z,2022ApJ...932...80Y}, a reverse shock component \citep[e.g.,][]{Zhang_reverseShockproton_23}, structured jets \citep[e.g.,][]{GillGranot,SatoEtAl,OConnor_structuredjet_221009_23}, a significant role of the precursor \citep{Vanthieghem_Micro_20} and far upstream regions \citep{Beloborodov_pairloading_02,Derishev_pairbalance16}, as well as cascades along the propagation to Earth \citep[e.g.,][]{Das_intergalCasc_221009_23}.
+We highlight that many of these ideas require new parameters that could be hard to justify by the current quality of the observational data.
 Instead, it is necessary to first systematically explore the possibilities of the one-zone model to reproduce the emerging single power-law observations.